There are plenty of paths you can pursue in the accountancy field – and we’re here to help get you there.

 - Business recovery

 Many large financial companies such as Deloitte or KPMG offer summer internships and work placements.
-Whilst highly competitive, they are a great way for you to gain professional experience.
+Whilst highly competitive, the programmes are a great way for you to gain professional experience.

 Another option is to secure a graduate scheme in accounting, business, banking, or finance.
-There are schemes within these fields that enable you to work whilst you study for the relevant qualifications you need, such as the ACA.
+There are schemes within these fields that allow you to work while you study.
+This way, you can gain vital experience while studying for the relevant qualifications you need, such as the ACA.

-If you don’t have a degree, there are alternatives available such as apprenticeships through the AAT.
-Securing an apprenticeship means you can gain practical skills and earn a wage, while still studying to achieve the relevant qualifications.
-Additionally, apprenticeships are a great way to fast-track your career and achieve chartered accountant status.
+If you don’t have a degree, there are alternative paths to take into account – like apprenticeships through the AAT.
+Securing an apprenticeship means you can learn practical skills and earn a wage, while still studying to achieve the relevant qualifications.
+It’s a great way to fast-track your career and achieve chartered accountant status.

-Don’t miss out and apply to our Accounting with Management programme to kick-start your career!
+Apply to our Accounting with Management programme to kick-start your career today!